Manufacturing is on the rebound in Whatcom County since March 2020.

 Gateway to a Global Market

 Ideally located midway between Seattle, WA and Vancouver, BC, Whatcom County is a gateway to Washington’s booming export economy.
 With railway access, an international airport, and quick access to I-5, Whatcom County’s ideal location can help your locally-made goods reach a global market.
 In fact, $14.8 billion worth of exports pass through Whatcom County’s five ports of entry every year.
 Contact the Port of Bellingham to learn more about manufacturing in Whatcom County.

 $10 billion in goods & services manufactured locally

 6.5 Million Customers—Just minutes away

-While Whatcom County is considered rural, just 20 minutes north of us is the Lower Mainland, Canada—a bustling metropolis of more than 2 million people, making it and ideal location to export your product to the Canadian market or import products for manufacturing.
+While Whatcom County is considered rural, just 20 minutes north is the Lower British Columbia, Canada, home to more than 2.5 million people, making it and ideal location to export your product to the Canadian market or import products for manufacturing.
 Our border crossing has minimal wait times, a streamlined process, and skilled brokers and accountants who manage all your cross-border transactions, Whatcom County is highly equipped to bring your product across the border.

 Access to Equipment and Raw Materials

 One of the biggest benefits to manufacturing in Whatcom County is the easy access to machinery, equipment, and raw materials.
 From timber, to heavy machinery, to rock and gravel quarries—much of what you need can be found within, or nearby, our county.
 We are also home to many equipment suppliers and repairmen who can help maintain and operate machinery of all kinds.

 Washington State provides a number of exemptions and credits toward sales taxes and B&O taxes, many of which specifically apply to manufacturing activities and renewable energy.
 Whatcom County also offers a Foreign Trade Zone (FTZ) program that reduces operating costs—for businesses who exports and imports, as well as Industrial Revenue Bonds that can help finance your company.
 Contact the Port of Bellingham to learn more.

 Affordable Real Estate